Showing posts with label Zeiss. Show all posts

 Coated front element of Jupiter-8, probably 1962 construction (note: scratch-free and clear); 40.5mm filter size

 Many film photographers love the rendition from the classic Zeiss Sonnar 50mm ƒ/2 lens.
 Dr. Ludwig Bertele at Zeiss Ikon, the German optical giant, first formulated this lens in 1929.
 The name comes from the word “Sonne,” meaning Sun.
-Zeiss sold it with their magnificent Contax rangefinder camera in the 1930s and later.
+Zeiss sold it with their magnificent Contax rangefinder camera in the 1930s and post-war.
 This competed with Ernst Leitz's popular Leica thread-mount cameras when equipped with their 5cm ƒ/2 Summar lens or the later 7-element ƒ/2 Summitar lens.

 After WWII, the Soviets packed up and moved remnants of the Zeiss factories, tools, machinery, glass, and technicians to the Soviet Union and painfully began to rebuild their home optical industry.
 They largely copied the Zeiss optical designs but made minor changes over the years and coated the glass surfaces to reduce flare.
 They renamed these new lenses Jupiter (ЮПИТЕР).
 The 50mm ƒ/2 version is the ЮПИТЕР-8.
 They produced these lenses from the early 1950s until about 1991, when the Soviet economy collapsed.
 The Jupiter-8 was the standard lens on many Zorki, FED, and Kiev cameras, which were made in the millions.
 The Soviet lenses had aluminum mounts instead of the superior brass/chrome mounts of the older German production.
 The Internet is full of detailed reviews of the Jupiter-8, so I will not repeat the same material.